HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

    </div>
    <div >
       <p><strong>📓   Design Note: Design Note: Viewer URL Prefixes</strong></p>
       <p>By using viewer URLs that end in <code>#</code>, we take advantage of the browser behavior where <code>#</code> fragments are not sent to a server at the time of a request.
-Thus the SHLink payload will not appear in server-side logs or be available to server-side processing when a link like <code>https://viewer.example.org#shlink:/ey...</code> is opened in a browser.</p>
+Thus the SMART Health Link payload will not appear in server-side logs or be available to server-side processing when a link like <code>https://viewer.example.org#shlink:/ey...</code> is opened in a browser.</p>
    </div>
 </div>

 <p></p>

-The following optional step may occur sometime after a SMART Health Links is generated:
+The following optional step may occur sometime after a SMART Health Link is generated:
 * **Optional: Update Shared Files**.
 For some sharing scenarios, Sharing User MAY update the shared files from time to time (e.g., when new lab results arrive or new immunizations are performed).
 Updated versions SHALL be encrypted using the same key as the initial version.

 <p></p>

-#### Example SMART Health Links Generation
+#### Example SMART Health Link Generation
 ```js
 import { encode as b64urlencode } from 'https://deno.land/std@0.82.0/encoding/base64url.ts';